KidCoderT/biryani-battery-reminder/README.md

 # 🍛 Biryani Battery Reminder

-> **Because your laptop deserves to be treated like royalty! 👑**
+> **Because your laptop deserves the royal treatment! 👑**

-A fun and engaging battery monitoring app that reminds you when your battery is fully charged or running low, with delightful notifications and a modern UI.
-No more battery anxiety - just pure biryani bliss! 🍛🔋
+A delightful and intelligent battery companion for Windows that protects your battery's health, extends its lifespan, and brings a smile to your face with its fun, emoji-driven notifications.
+Say goodbye to battery anxiety and hello to biryani bliss! 🍛🔋

-## ✨ What's Special About This App?
+## ✨ What Makes It Special?

-Ever wondered why it's called "Biryani" Battery Reminder?
-Well, just like how biryani is a complete, satisfying meal that brings joy, this app provides complete battery peace of mind!
-Plus, who doesn't love a good biryani reference? 😁
+Just like a perfect biryani is a complete, satisfying meal, this app is the all-in-one solution for total battery peace of mind.
+It's not just a utility; it's a joyful experience, packed with features and personality.

-## 🚀 Features
+## 🚀 Core Features

--   🔋 **Smart Battery Monitoring**: Tracks your battery level in real-time
--   🔔 **Fun Notifications**: Get delightful notifications when battery is low or fully charged
+### 🧠 Intelligent Battery Monitoring
+-   **Low-Battery Alerts:** Get a friendly nudge to plug in when your battery gets low.
+-   **High-Battery Alerts:** Reminds you to unplug at the optimal level to prevent overcharging.
+-   **Overcharge Protection:** Sends urgent warnings if you forget to unplug, protecting your battery from stress.
+-   **Customizable Thresholds:** You're in control!
+Adjust the percentage for low, high, and overflow alerts to match your preference.
+-   **Smart Timers:** Fine-tune how often you receive reminders for each battery state.

+### ⚡ Automatic Power Management
+-   **Auto Power Saver:** Automatically switches your PC to **Power Saver** mode when the battery hits a specified low level, squeezing out every last drop of juice.
+-   **Auto-Restore Power Plan:** Intelligently switches back to your preferred plan (e.g., Balanced, High Performance) once you start charging.
+-   **Plug-and-Play:** Works seamlessly in the background to manage your power settings without you lifting a finger.

+### 💖 Engaging User Experience
+-   **Fun Emoji Notifications:** Each alert is delivered by a cast of cute emoji characters, turning a mundane task into a delightful interaction.
--   🎨 **Modern UI**: Beautiful interface built with ttkbootstrap
+-   **Modern UI:** A beautiful, clean, and intuitive settings panel built with `ttkbootstrap`.
+-   **Light & Dark Modes:** Automatically syncs with your system theme or can be toggled manually.
--   🖥️ **System Tray**: Runs quietly in the background
+-   **System Tray Icon:** Lives quietly in your system tray, with a dynamic icon that shows you if the app is active.
--   ⚙️ **Customizable Settings**: Adjust notification thresholds and preferences
+-   **One-Click Control:** Easily start or stop the monitoring service from the tray menu or the app's status page.

+### 📊 Detailed Battery Insights
+-   **Health Dashboard:** Go beyond the percentage!
+View your battery's true health, comparing its current full capacity to its original design capacity.
+-   **In-Depth Stats:** See detailed information like manufacturer, technology, voltage, temperature, and energy rate (wattage).

+### ⚙️ System Integration
+-   **Run on Startup:** Set it once and forget it.
+The app will launch automatically with Windows.
+-   **Lightweight:** Designed to be lean and efficient, using minimal system resources.
--   🎯 **Windows Optimized**: Built specifically for Windows users
+-   **Windows Optimized:** Built from the ground up specifically for Windows 10 & 11.
--   🚀 **Lightweight**: Minimal resource usage, maximum functionality

 ## 📸 Screenshots